rahman-zane/SUDOKU/README.md

 # SUDOKU
-A brief project to develop a program capable of solving sudoku challenges
-# this will be used to collate all the scripts we've made so only make changes to this once everyone has agreed
+A brief project to develop a program capable of solving sudoku challenges This will be used to collate all the scripts we've made so only make changes to this once everyone has agreed